• Recipe Index

 • ¼ cup molasses

-• 3 tbsp. finely chopped crystallized ginger
+• 3 Tablespoons finely chopped crystallized ginger

 • ⅓ cup extra granulated sugar for rolling the cookies in